-The products in System Center family help manage applications and services across physical, virtual, and cloud information technology (IT) infrastructures.
+The products in the System Center family help manage applications and services across physical, virtual, and cloud information technology (IT) infrastructures.

 You can use this guide to find the Microsoft System Center software and licenses appropriate for your organization's needs.

-System Center 2012 is a set of management server components and licenses for endpoints (servers and clients) that are being managed.
+System Center is a set of management server components and licenses for endpoints (servers and clients) that are being managed.

 All of the System Center products include SQL Server technology.
 Microsoft's licensing terms for these products allow you to run one instance of the SQL Server technology in one physical or virtual operating system environment (OSE) on one server, but only to support the System Center software.
 SQL Server client access licenses are not required for that use.

 To use System Center software, you need the appropriate server MLs for the servers being managed or monitored and client MLs for all the end users or devices being managed.
-Server and Client MLs are primarily available through bundled suites.
+Server and client MLs are primarily available through bundled suites.
 The exception is the Configuration Manager client ML, which can be acquired independently.

 Client MLs are required for managed devices that run non-server OSEs and can be licensed per OSE or per user.
 These license suites offer client management licenses and software for the following System Center components:

 The client management license suites are

 The core CAL suites are the

-Search for System Center donations available through TechSoup.
+See the System Center donations available through TechSoup.

 Join today to access donations and discounts for your nonprofit or library.